awsdocs/amazon-emr-management-guide/doc_source/emr-scaledown-behavior.md

 ### Task Node Groups<a name="emr-scaledown-task-nodes"></a>

-Amazon EMR intelligently selects instances that are not running tasks and remove them from a cluster first\.
+Amazon EMR intelligently selects instances that are not running tasks related to any step or application, and removes them from a cluster first\.
 If all instances in the cluster are being used, Amazon EMR waits for tasks to complete on a given instance before removing it from the cluster\.
 The default wait time is 1 hour and this value can be changed by setting `yarn.resourcemanager.decommissioning.timeout`\.
 Amazon EMR dynamically uses the new setting\.
 You can set this to an arbitrarily large number to ensure that no tasks are killed while shrinking the cluster\.

 ### Core Node Groups<a name="emr-scaledown-core-nodes"></a>